Historical Images of Ellerton, Harmony, Jerusalem, Church Hill, Middlepoint, Highland, and Pleasant Walk

 Gaver Family Reunion, Circa 1945.

 Henry Dusing (1883-1954) (Front Left) and His Band of Players, Circa 1950.
 Henry Dusing was well-known in the Myersville area as a self-taught violinist and state champion violin player.
 He played mainly for the entertainment of the residents of Pleasant Walk.
 At age 71, Dusing was fatally injured when he accidentally walked in front of a car atop South Mountain on U.S. 40.
-The son of Emanuel and Susan Lapole Dusing, he was born in Pleasant Walk and resided almost his life in that area.
+The son of Emanuel and Susan Lapole Dusing, he was born in Pleasant Walk and resided almost all his life in that area.

 Gaver Family Reunion, 1953.